 For that reason, let’s look at two of the most popular models used in instructional design and e-learning today, ADDIE and SAM, and break down what each is, how each is implemented, and where its impact can best be felt within your organization.

 The original ADDIE Model was born out of work completed at Florida State University for the U.S. military.
 It was developed to be an effective and efficient instructional design system for training development and delivery for the armed forces—primarily for people with little formal training, if any, on instructional design.
-Later, ADDIE was coined a waterfall process, because each phase was to be completed in sequence before moving onto the next phase.
+Later, ADDIE was coined a waterfall process, because each phase was to be completed in sequence before moving on to the next phase.
 There are now many adaptations of the original ADDIE, but in this blog, we are referring to the traditional ADDIE Model.
 Instructional Designers and project managers may prefer this model because it provides structure and focuses on planning.

 Created by Dr. Michael Allen, Founder & CEO, Allen Interactions, SAM is an iterative development process for building learning solutions that drive measurable gains and human performance.
-When Agile was defined as a revolutionary process for software development, it became apparent that the two processes agree on many fundamental concepts.
-The goal in each process is to quickly produce functioning learning projects that can be tested for strengths and weaknesses and improve them iteratively.
+When Agile was defined as a revolutionary process for software development, it became apparent that the two processes agreed on many fundamental concepts.
+The goal of each process is to quickly produce functioning learning projects that can be tested for strengths and weaknesses and improve them iteratively.

 One of the key activities in SAM is the SAVVY Start, a brainstorming event that focuses on learner performance outcomes.
 In the SAVVY Start, a prospective approach is proposed, and the question is asked, “Why shouldn’t we do this?”
 Many good answers are expected, and iterations begin immediately.
 This model may appear to have less preparation and because of its iterative cycles, it may feel less structured to designers and developers, which could be overwhelming.

-ADDIE is known as a waterfall process because of its linear nature, meaning, each phase (Analysis, Design, Development, Implementation, Evaluation) needs to be completed in sequential order before moving on to the next phase in the process.
+ADDIE is known as a waterfall process because of its linear nature, meaning, that each phase (Analysis, Design, Development, Implementation, Evaluation) needs to be completed in sequential order before moving on to the next phase in the process.
 ADDIE calls for a significant amount of upfront analysis and research.
 Developers may be able to scope out development needs more accurately in the early stages of the design process, which can reduce the investment in resources and time for the given project.
 On the flip side, errors that arise in ADDIE can be difficult to reverse, since you may be several phases into the process before an issue is identified and escalated.

 SAM is known for its iterative and cyclical development phases, with continual design, prototyping, and review in the Iterative Design Phase and cycles of Development, Implementation, and Evaluation in the Iterative Development Phase.
 Because of the continuous cycles and reviews of ongoing work, mistakes, errors, or issues are caught early on and resolved before the project is too far down the road and those fixes have become timely and costly.